Welcome to SPACE, our adult continuing education program which offers interactive monthly courses for personal enrichment! Learn more here.

 Whether you've taken the first module or not, all that we ask is that you come to this class ready to have a great time diving into Sanderson's Cosmere through our group discussions.

 C.S.
-Lewis' The Chronicles of Narnia: The Lion, the Witch, and the Wardrobe
+Lewis's The Lion, the Witch, and the Wardrobe

 Discovering Terry Pratchett's Discworld: Which Witch is Which?